LITUATUI/M3UPT/README.md

 ### 🥈 Perfect Player

-This is another good player for Android.
+This is a good player for Android.

 ![Perfect Player screenshot](/images/Perfect-Player-M3UPT-playlist.avif "Perfect Player screenshot")